 Professor Berk begins his talk with the fact that it has been a long time since any major new discovery was made in pharmaceuticals for psychiatry.

 Taking a look at Eroom’s law (Moore’s law spelt backwards), he presents the rate of decline in pharmaceutical R&D.

 - Moore’s Law: The number of transistors per square inch on integrated circuits doubles every year since their invention.

 - Eroom’s Law: The number of drugs discovered halves every year while the cost doubles.

 Continuing, he explains how there are 3 paths currently taken on the road to drug discovery.

 - Testing a single molecular target based on a sound pathophysiological basis.
 In psychiatry , however, the pathophysiology of major psychiatric disorders is not known and hence no drugs have been discovered in this way.

 - Targeting a byway that aims for a biological system or network e.g. oxidative stress and inflammation

 - Drug discovery through serendipitous clinical findings augmented by clinical observation.
 This is how most of psychopharmacological discoveries have taken place.

-5. “Every single known risk factor that we have for major psychiatric disorders seems to be transduced through inflammation and oxidative stress.
+He goes on to emphasise how psychiatric disorders appear to be transduced through inflammation and oxidative stress.